 Have you noticed websites continually getting whiter?
-Take a look at Balenciaga’s website (https://www.balenciaga.com/gb) they may have taken white space too literal, however, it keeps the user focused on just the product and nothing else.
+Take a look at Balenciaga’s website (https://www.balenciaga.com/gb) they may have taken white space too literally, however, it keeps the user focused on just the product and nothing else.

 12. Native advertising

-Now you may not have seen any immediate native advertising as they’re usually disguised as a Facebook posts and news posts.
+Now you may not have seen any immediate native advertising as they’re usually disguised as Facebook posts and news posts.
 Advertisers are getting more clever and disguising their paid adverts as new articles - they are only distinguishable by the words 'sponsored content'.
 Let's see how many you can spot now.